 Ford says Ontario presenting CUPE with 'improved' offer

-TORONTO - Bargaining is resuming today between the Ontario government and a union representing 55,000 education workers who are back on the job today after a walkout and the premier says he is presenting an "improved" offer.
+Bargaining is resuming today between the Ontario government and a union representing 55,000 education workers _ who are back on the job today after a walkout _ and the premier says he is presenting an ``improved'' offer.

 Doug Ford says he's glad both sides are at negotiations again today, a day after he promised to repeal legislation that imposed contracts on the Canadian Union of Public Employees workers and the union agreed to end its walkout.